 Negotiating financial settlements

-When you and a partner/spouse separate you may have issues to resolve in relation to financial matters.
+When you and a partner/spouse separate you may have numerous issues to resolve in relation to your financial affairs.
 If you are married or in a civil partnership then you will have a host of matrimonial/nuptial claims to resolve in relation to:-

 - Capital – your home, any savings and investments;